 So if you’re looking to wind large amounts of yarn into a ball, this is the one you want to get.

-Best Appearance - Wooden Yarn Winder
+Best Looking - Wooden Yarn Winder

 For something unique, you can get also get wooden ball winder.
 While most winders are made of plastic, this one is made of beautiful wood.